cooperaj/wow-armory-character/readme.txt

 == Upgrade Notice ==

 = 0.9.4 =
-You can show show your characters achievements.
+You can now show your characters achievements.
 For easier theming you can now specify your own template file to render the profile.

 = 0.9.3 =